 Ingredients: This recipe from The Raw Food Kitchen includes spiralized zucchini and a packet of kelp noodles that have been mixed with a blend of nuts, olive oil, lemon juice, and garlic.
 A handful of spinach and cherry tomatoes top it off.

-Quick Tip: "I like to add kelp noodles to this recipe because they're carbohydrate-free (great for those on the Keto OS or ketogenic diet), calorie-free, gluten-free, and have the benefits of minerals," recipe creator Amanda says.
+Quick Tip: "I like to add kelp noodles to this recipe because they're carbohydrate-free (great for those on the Keto OS or ketogenic diet), calorie-free, gluten-free, and have the benefits of minerals," recipe creator Amanda Brocket says.

 Beets and Citrus Detox Salad

 Ingredients: Another recipe from The Raw Food Kitchen features finely sliced baby beets and navel oranges that have been tossed with kale, pistachios, and herbs.

-Quick Tip: "Use half of the dressing to mix with prepared beets and marinate for at least one hour," Amanda says.
+Quick Tip: "Use half of the dressing to mix with prepared beets and marinate for at least one hour," Brocket says.
 "To serve, toss all of the ingredients together—reserving some segmented oranges and pistachios for garnish."

 Strawberry Coconut Smoothie

-Ingredients: Not only does Em's blog, This Rawsome Vegan Diet, have a great name, but it has also come up with a delicious smoothie recipe.
-It comes down to frozen strawberries, banana, zucchini, a beet, and coconut milk that all have been blended until just right.
+Ingredients: Not only does Emily von Euw blog, This Rawsome Vegan Diet, have a great name, but it's also home to this delicious smoothie recipe.
+It comes down to frozen strawberries, banana, zucchini, a beet, and coconut milk that all have been blended until they're just right.

-Quick Tip: "If it's too thick for your blender to handle, add extra coconut milk or water," Em says.
+Quick Tip: "If it's too thick for your blender to handle, add extra coconut milk or water," von Euw says.
 "Adjust according to taste: You can add extra ingredients or some sweetener.
 I sprinkled chia seeds on top of mine for some texture and contrast."

 Rainbow Raw Pad Thai

-Ingredients: A variety of fresh vegetables make this pad Thai recipe from Angela at Oh She Glows irresistibly colorful, from spiralized zucchini and julienned carrots to thinly sliced red peppers and green onions.
+Ingredients: A variety of fresh vegetables make this pad Thai recipe from Angela Liddon at Oh She Glows irresistibly colorful, from spiralized zucchini and julienned carrots to thinly sliced red peppers and green onions.
 They're all combined with a dressing of almond butter, garlic, maple syrup, and ginger.

-Quick Tip: "Top bowls with edamame (or tofu), green onion, hemp seeds, and sesame seeds," Angela says.
+Quick Tip: "Top bowls with edamame (or tofu), green onion, hemp seeds, and sesame seeds," Liddon says.